 Picture this, you wake up one day feeling like something’s wrong.
 Your stomach seems upset.
-You ‘re brushing your teeth and notice your skin is breaking out.
+You‘re brushing your teeth and notice your skin is breaking out.
 Did you eat something wrong?
 What was your last meal?
 Arre yaar!
-You check the dates and there it is..your long time yaar or dushman.
+You check the dates and there it is..your long-time yaar or dushman.
 Your period.
+And its PMS.

 Why Do You Experience PMS Prior To Your Period?